 For example, let’s say you make 85% of your income from the sales of ONE affiliate product.

-If a company decides to lower their affiliate commissions or make changes to their affiliate program that are NOT in your favor, your income stream can be immediately cut off.
+If a company decides to lower its affiliate commissions or make changes to its affiliate program that are NOT in your favor, your income stream can be immediately cut off.

 Your money tree has been struck by lightning in the night.

 It’s just how it goes.
 You’re always taking that risk when you don’t own the product.

 Now, it is incredibly rare for an affiliate program to do this.
 If you’re both making money and the customers are happy, why stop?